Leesburg Pike Line

-The Leesburg Pike Line, designated Route F20, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Tysons station of the Silver Line of the Washington Metro and King Street – Old Town station of the Yellow and Blue lines of the Washington Metro.
-The F20 trips run every 12 minutes between 7AM and 9PM and 30 minutes after 9PM.
+The Leesburg Pike Line, designated Route F20, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Tysons station of the Silver Line of the Washington Metro and King Street-Old Town station of the Yellow and Blue Lines of the Washington Metro.
+The F20 trips run every 12 minutes between 7 AM and 9 PM and 30 minutes after 9 PM.
 This line provides service from Tysons Corner in Fairfax County to Old Town Alexandria.
 Route F20 trips are roughly 90 minutes long.
 It is the busiest metrobus route in Virginia at around 6,400 riders per weekday in 2023.

 Route description and service

-The F20 operates out of Four Mile Run Division 7 days a week.
+The F20 operates out of Cinder Bed Division 7 days a week.
 The F20 operates via Leesburg Pike, Broad Street, Seminary Road and Duke Street throughout the entire route.
 In the Alexandria portion of the route, the F20 runs limited stop between Foxchase and King Street Station, while the remaining portions are local service.
 The F20 runs through the neighborhoods of Tysons Corner, Falls Church, Seven Corners, Culmore, Bailey's Crossroads, Skyline City, Seminary West, and Old Town Alexandria.